 Nominal grouping It signifies group just in name.
-This model is useful when an elevated level of innovation and idea generation is required.
+This model is useful when a high level of innovation and idea generation is required.
 In this case, the search procedure is proactive as opposed to reactive.
 It is also expensive and time-consuming.

-8.7 CREATIVITY AND DECISION MAKING
+8.6 CREATIVITY AND DECISION MAKING